Venture X Business vs. Venture X: What’s the difference?

 • Both the Capital One Venture X and Venture X Business cards reward cardholders with benefits such as airport lounge access, travel credits and 2X to 10X rewards on spending.

-• Venture X is a traditional credit card for consumers, while the Venture X Business card offers big purchasing power with no preset spending limit1 and is designed for owners of small or medium-sized businesses.
+• Venture X can either be a traditional credit card or have no preset spending limit (NPSL),1 and it’s designed for consumers.
+Meanwhile, the Venture X Business card offers flexible purchasing power with no preset spending limit and is designed for owners of small or medium-sized businesses.

 Capital One Venture X vs. Venture X Business: An overview